skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

   * 5 \\(0.1\mu F\\) capacitors
   * 5 \\(1\mu F\\) capacitors
   * 5 \\(10\mu F\\) capacitors
+* The clock coordinates everything, it sets the timing of everything.
 * We are using the 555 timer IC (integrated circuit (chip) below)
 ![404]({{ site.url }}/images/8bit/clock/555.png)
 * Our clock is adjustable-speed (from less than 1Hz to a few hundred Hz).
 ![Hertz]({{ site.url }}/images/8bit/clock/1hz.jpg)
    *  One Hertz (Hz) is defined as one cycle per second